Skip to main content

 • their drivers.

-The Council is legally prohibited from granting a Licence for a vehicle if it is not satisfied that the vehicle is both suitable and safe for use under the Licence.
+The Council is legally prohibited from granting or renewing a licence for a vehicle unless it is satisfied that the vehicle is suitable in type, size and design for use as a taxi or private hire car, is safe for that use, and is appropriately insured.

 To comply with licensing conditions, operators are required to present their vehicles to North Ayrshire Council’s Transport Hub for inspection on an annual or six-monthly basis.